ea326/sample_repo/readme.md

 2. `pwd` - Prints the current working directory
 3. `mkdir` - Creates a new directory
 4. `cd` - Changes the current directory
+5. `touch` - Creates a new empty file